 If you are unsure as to which type of VPN your company is using whilst your staff work from home, it would be worthwhile having it checked out.
 There are quite a few versions of SSL VPN compatible services available, but we recommend using OpenVPN, as this product will allow your service provider to enable SSL VPN and in addition liven up MFA level security to your own corporate network.

 As the increase in cybercrime shows no signs of slowing down and with the likelihood of some or most of your staff continuing to work from home for the foreseeable future, it pays to put the best cybersecurity measures in place to protect your business data and stay ahead of the hackers.

-For more information and advice on the above security measures please contact your account manager or one of our sales team on email@example.com.
-For our supported customers, your named account manager will be in touch to discuss what is possible with your IT network.
+For more information and advice on the above security measures please contact your account manager or one of our sales team on firstname.lastname@example.org.
+For our supported customers, your named account manager will be in touch to discuss what is possible with your IT Support network.